-Clearly communicate the process of preparing a new staff member for their job position.
-State whether this training

-  program involves training tools or online courses.
-Indicate whether there is a mentorship requirement where new workers

-  must shadow an experienced colleague.
+Communicate the process of preparing a new staff member for their job position.
+State whether this training program involves training tools or online courses.
+Indicate whether there is a mentorship requirement where new workers must shadow an experienced colleague.
 State how long the training will take place.
-Also, include in your manual how they

-  will be assessed based on mock scenarios.
-Whatever procedure you may have for onboarding and training new hires, make

-  sure to explain the importance of the task, always encourage your employees to ask questions for clarification, and keep
+Also, in your manual, how will they be assessed based on mock scenarios?
+Whatever procedure you may have for onboarding and training new hires, explain the importance of the task, encourage your employees to ask questions for clarification, and keep it simple.

-  it simple.

 Everyone plays a part in the daily operation of a restaurant.
-Each position will require a training manual geared to

-  what their responsibilities and skills are.
-While everyone will have a universal manual to refer to, the training manual

-  for a bartender will be different for a host or a sous chef.
+Each position will require a training manual geared to their responsibilities and skills.
+While everyone will have a universal manual to refer to, the training manual for a bartender will be different from one for a host or sous chef.

 Food Safety & Hygiene

 The health of the customer must be a top priority.
-To keep your guests safe and avoid any illnesses, in your manual make

-  sure to address the rules and regulations of handwashing, cooking temperatures, equipment, health inspections,

-  cross-contamination, food preparation protection, storage, and other sanitation practices.
+To keep your guests safe and avoid any illnesses, address the rules and regulations of handwashing, cooking temperatures, equipment, health inspections, cross-contamination, food preparation protection, storage, and other sanitation practices.

 Safety & Emergency Protocols

 In the event of an emergency, you must prepare your team to respond accordingly to unexpected occurrences throughout the restaurant.
 What is your strategic plan if a fire breaks out in the kitchen or an employee slips and falls?
 Your manual should indicate the protocol and the instructions to handle these situations.

 New employees will need to know the point-of-sale system (POS) commonly used to track sales and other transactions in the restaurant industry, in addition to other apps, devices, and software systems they are supposed to learn.
 A manual will help guide them as new software is introduced in the business, along with the rules about social media.